ThiagoBfim/java-certification/main/src/main/java/org/bomfim/review/Notes.md

 Although in is a final variable and so, it cannot be reassigned directly.
 However, System class has a public static void setIn(InputStream in) method that can be used to change in to refer to any other InputStream.

+> Call to System.console() doesn't throw any exception.
+It just returns null if Console is not available.

 ### Files

 ```java